Ouranosinc/ESPO-G/README.md

  * Bourdeau-Goulet, Sarah-Claude, Pascal Bourgault, Sarah Gammon, and David Huard.
 2025.
 Ouranos Ensemble of Bias-Adjusted Simulations - Global Models CMIP6 - AHCCD v3 (ESPO-G6-AHCCD v1.0.0).
 May 31. https://doi.org/10.20383/103.01272.

 ### v1.0
-In ESPO6 v1.0.0, CMIP6 global climate models simulations are bias-adjusted using the RDRS v2.1 and the ERA5-Land reference datasets to create the ESPO-G6-R2 and ESPO-G6-E5L ensemble, respectively.
+In ESPO v1.0.0, CMIP6 global climate models simulations are bias-adjusted using the RDRS v2.1 and the ERA5-Land reference datasets to create the ESPO-G6-R2 and ESPO-G6-E5L ensemble, respectively.
 The simulation ensemble covers the period for years 1950-2100 and includes the daily minimum temperature (tasmin), the daily maximum temperature (tasmax) and the daily mean precipitation flux (pr).

 #### Dataset Characteristics:
 * Temporal coverage: 1950-2100